-Let us pretend for a moment that COVID-19 is not a deadly disease claiming the lives of tens of thousands of people globally, and imagine how exciting it will be for the victims of the devastating socio-political cum environmental effects of oil exploration in Nigeria and elsewhere to have an affirmative answer to those questions (in the earlier part of this article) in light of the impact of the pandemic on the environment.
+Let us pretend for a moment that COVID-19 is not a deadly disease claiming the lives of tens of thousands of people globally, and imagine how exciting it will be for the victims of the devastating socio-political cum environmental effects of oil exploration in Nigeria and elsewhere to have an affirmative answer to those questions (in the earlier part of this article).

 But we cannot pretend and they would probably be called uncompassionate and inconsiderate if they rejoiced at the thought that their cries of many years would finally be heard by a “Messiah”, since it is immoral to rejoice over the death of others.

-While the whole world is listening and taking practical and urgent measures to fight COVID-19; doing everything possible and quickly, too, to return to normalcy, unlike the decarbonization of the oil industry, one is forced to think that, perhaps, it is because death by COVID-19 has come to threaten all, including the lives and businesses of multinational corporations and not only natives of oil-exploration hubs.
+While the whole world is listening and taking practical and urgent measures to fight COVID-19; doing everything possible and quickly, too, to return to normalcy, unlike the decarbonization of the oil industry, one is forced to think that, perhaps, it is because death by COVID-19 has come to threaten all.
+Perhaps this unprecedented sense of urgency owes to the fact that the lives and businesses of multinational corporations are also threatened alongside those of the natives of oil-exploration hubs.